SuciuCaesar12/codeT5-method-name-prediction/README.md

 2. **Evaluate Predictions**
     - To evaluate the predictions, use the `notebooks_utils/evaluate.ipynb` notebook.
     - Set `path_to_predictions` to the path of the .jsonl file containing the predictions.
-    - Set `path_to_save_metrics` to the path of the .yaml file where the metrics will be saved.
+    - Set `path_to_save_metrics` to the folder where you want to save the evaluation metrics.

 # Conclusion <a name="conclusion"></a>